If you begin to feel breathless with MND or have trouble sleeping, breathing therapies and ventilation support are available.

 How does MND affect breathing?

-MND does not stop air being processed by your body, but it can weaken the muscles that help your lungs to inhale and exhale.
-This means that breathing problems can occur, leading to other symptoms, such as fatigue and breathlessness.
+MND does not stop air being processed by your body, but it can weaken the breathing muscles that help your lungs inhale and exhale.
+If you are affected by breathing problems, it can lead other symptoms, such as fatigue and breathlessness.

-See information sheet 8A – Support for breathing problems to find out what can be done to help.
+See information sheet 8A – Support for breathing problems to find out about the range of support on offer.

 Extra oxygen is not usually recommended with MND, as it can upset the balance in your body between oxygen and carbon dioxide.
 Too much carbon dioxide can be harmful.

 However, oxygen may sometimes be used with caution where your levels are low.